Medical expert of the article

 The modern classification of Alzheimer's disease is based on the age principle.

-- Alzheimer's disease with an early (up to 65 years) onset (type 2 Alzheimer's disease, presenile dementia of the Alzheimer's type).
-This form corresponds to classical Alzheimer's disease, and in literature it is sometimes referred to as "pure" Alzheimer's disease.
+- Early-onset Alzheimer's disease (before age 65) (Alzheimer's disease type 2, presenile dementia of the Alzheimer type).
+This form corresponds to classical Alzheimer's disease and is sometimes referred to in the literature as "pure" Alzheimer's disease.

-- Alzheimer's disease with late (after 65 years) onset (type 1 Alzheimer's disease, senile dementia of the Alzheimer's type).
+- Late-onset (after 65 years) Alzheimer's disease (Alzheimer's disease type 1, senile dementia of the Alzheimer's type).

 - Atypical (combined) Alzheimer's disease.

-The main clinical forms of the disease differ not only in the age of the patients at the onset of the disease (especially since the age of the appearance of the first symptoms can usually not be accurately determined), but they have significant differences in the clinical picture and the features of progression.
+The main clinical forms of the disease differ not only in the age of patients at the onset of the disease (especially since the age of the onset of the first symptoms is, as a rule, impossible to accurately determine), but also have significant differences in the clinical picture and features of progression.

-Atypical Alzheimer's disease, or mixed type dementia, is characterized by a combination of manifestations typical of Alzheimer's disease and vascular dementia, Alzheimer's disease and Parkinson's disease or Alzheimer's disease and dementia with Levy bodies.
+Atypical Alzheimer's disease, or mixed dementia, is characterized by a combination of features of Alzheimer's disease and vascular dementia, Alzheimer's disease and Parkinson's disease, or Alzheimer's disease and dementia with Lewy bodies.

 - Vascular dementia